WPNT: Analog-to-digital conversion

-WPNT shut down its analog signal, over UHF channel 22, on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (the deadline was later extended to June 12).
-The station's digital signal continued to broadcast on its pre-transition UHF channel 42.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 22.
+WPNT ended regular programming on its analog signal, over UHF channel 22, on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (the deadline was later extended to June 12).
+The station's digital signal continued to broadcast on its pre-transition UHF channel 42, using virtual channel 22.
 WPNT was one of three stations in the Pittsburgh market to discontinue normal programming on their analog signals on the original signoff date, alongside sister station WPGH-TV and then-WQED-owned WQEX.

 As part of the SAFER Act, WPNT and WPGH kept their analog signals on the air until March 19 to inform viewers of the digital television transition through a loop of public service announcements from the National Association of Broadcasters.

 ATSC 3.0 lighthouse

 On June 16, 2020, WPNT discontinued ATSC 1.0 broadcasting and became one of the first stations in the country (and the first in the northeast United States) to begin broadcasting in ATSC 3.0.
+The ATSC 3.0 signal includes four unique channels which require an internet connection to access: T2, a FAST spinoff of Sinclair-owned Tennis Channel mapped at 53.10; PickleballTV, a sister channel to T2 focusing on pickleball mapped at 53.11; GameLoop, an interactive video game-focused channel that has playable versions of games such as Pac-Man and Tetris mapped at 53.20; and ROXi, an interactive music service mapped at 53.21.